MicrosoftDocs/ai-builder/ai-builder-docs/endofaibcredits.md

 ### What's the exact conversion ratio between AI Builder service credits and Copilot Studio Credits in AI Builder usage?

 There isn't a conversion of entitlement from one currency into the other currency.
 Rates are different for each scenario.
+See more details in the [AI Builder capability rate table](administer-licensing.md#aibuildercapabilityrate-table).

 ### New segmentation (Basic, Standard, Premium, Content Processing) is unfamiliar.
 How does this mapping apply to existing AI Builder workloads?